vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 }
 ```

+5. Check 'Enable domains to protect' (Domain impersonation protection).

 5. In 'Add Trusted Senders and Domains', you can specify senders or domains that will not be flagged for impersonation.

-6. Both 'Enable Mailbox Intelligence' and 'Enable Intelligence for Impersonation Protection' should be activated, as explained earlier.
+6. Both 'Enable Mailbox Intelligence' and 'Enable Intelligence for Impersonation Protection' should be checked, as explained earlier.

-7. Enable 'Spoof Intelligence' and click on Save.
+7. Check 'Spoof Intelligence' and click on Save.

 8. After saving, navigate to ‘Action’ and select 'Edit Actions'.

-9. Turn on all safety tips, to help recipients be more aware of red flags in an email.
+9. Check all safety tips, to help recipients be more aware of red flags in an email.

 10. I recommend setting all actions to 'Quarantine the message'.
 To align with the DMARC policy, configure the action as 'Reject the message' when the DMARC policy ```p=reject``` is detected.